 Although it may seem strange, around 80-85% of filmmakers never respond to messages that were sent by the Film Festival to them directly or through the aggregators.
 The main reasons are:

 - the letter falls into the spam folder.

 - filmmaker's workload of filming and having no time to read letters.

 - filmmaker's forgetfulness, or unexplained failure to respond.

 10. The final decision of the Judicial Assembly granting the approval for a film to be screened at the festival.

-As a rule, if a movie reaches this stage, the possibility of the film being screened is 90%.
+As a rule, if a movie reaches this last stage, the possibility of the film being screened is 90%.
 In other words, 9 out of 10 films that reach this final stage will be screened at the Film Festival.
-Though, there is still 10% chance that something else can happen.
+Though, there is still 10% chance that something else can happen at any time.

-Conclusion: All this 10 issues and about 90 more issues make the stages between “Accepted” status of the film and the status - “The film is screened” be very hard to achieve.
-And the % of the selected films that are screened is 5%.
-It means that if 200 films are Preselected - only 10 of this films would be screened at the festival.
+Conclusion: All these 10 issues and about 90 more issues make the stages between “Accepted” status of the film and the status “The film is screened” hard to achieve.
+And the percentage of the preselected films that are screened is 3-5%.
+It means th

 at if 200 films were preselected - only 6-10 of this films would eventually be shown at the festival.